hamishgibbs/pull_facebook_data_for_good/README.md

 $ make test
 ```

 Input your Facebook login credentials when prompted.
-These credentials are not stored on your computer but are simply passed to the webdriver.
+These credentials are not stored on your computer but are passed directly to the webdriver.

 ### Target dataset files